-The bushfire crisis taking place in Australia has been devastating to people, wildlife, and their habitat.
+The bushfire crisis that took place in Australia was devastating to people, wildlife, and their habitat.
 If you, like us, are driven to help, please consider supporting Science for Wildlife in their work to recover the Blue Mountain World Heritage Area and the koala populations impacted by the bushfires.Learn More

 Wildlife Conservation Network (WCN) established WCN Australia in 2018 with an initial focus on providing funding to preserve the Great Barrier Reef.
 WCN Australia will issue grants to vetted Australian-based projects that promise the best return on investment.
 This granting program, supported by donations from Tiffany & Co., builds off of The Tiffany & Co.
 Foundation’s longtime history of support for coral conservation and preserving the health of marine ecosystems and WCN’s leadership in conservation philanthropy and investing in impactful conservation solutions.
 WCN Australia was developed using the principles of WCN’s Wildlife Funds model.

 Board of Directors